-Agreement with your tenant
+Making an agreement with your tenant

-Before you arrange to rent out a room in your home, it is strongly recommended that you and the tenant agree some ground rules and put them in writing.
+Before you rent out a room in your home, it is recommended that you and the tenant agree some ground rules and put them in writing.
 If you and your tenant each sign and keep a copy of this agreement, you can both refer to its terms in the event of confusion or disagreement.
 These ground rules might include:

 - How long is the tenancy going to last?

 - How much notice you or your tenant must give if either of you chooses to end the tenancy?

 - How much rent will the tenant pay and how often?

 - How will rent be paid?
 Will it be in cash, or by cheque or standing order?